As intuitive as it seems, people often ponder how to match their shoes’ color with their suit.

 If there’s one outfit match to make a note of, this is it.
 It’s a truly handsome duo, no matter what the occasion might be.

 Pairing brown shoes with a navy suit is a classic combo you can rely on time and time again.
-Keep in mind that navy and brown tend towards the more casual.
+However, keep in mind that navy and brown tend to the more casual.

 Be sure to choose a shoe from the higher end of the range to keep your look sharp.
 A good pair of Oxfords, monk straps, or leather Derbies are ideal.